GAME Black Friday deals - what offers to expect in 2019

 Mortal Kombat 11

 Another GAME exclusive here.
 The Mortal Kombat Kollector’s Edition is available on each device.
-The PS4 special offer has it at £49.99, the same price as XBox One, or £47.99 on Nintendo Switch.
+The PS4 special offer has it at £34.99, the same price as XBox One and Nintendo Switch.

-The Kollector’s Edition (they added that K not us) is priced at £219.99 on XBox One, or the Premium Edition is £49.99 on XBox One or £74.99 on PS4.
+The Kollector’s Edition (they added that K not us) is priced at £219.99 on XBox One, or the Premium Edition is £64.99 on XBox One or £79.95on PS4.
 The full list of variations and prices for Mortal Kombat 11 are all here.

 If you’re looking for new games there’s also The Dark Pictures Anthology: Man of Medan now £15.99 (save £8) or Wreckfest for £29.99 (save £3).